theorist17/theorist17.github.io/_posts/2021-05-06-natural-language-processing.md

 ### What are RNNs?

-It handles sequence of words.
+It handles a sequence of words.

-The hierarchi in textual information: character -> word -> sentence -> paragraph -> document
+The hierarchy in textual information: character -> word -> sentence -> paragraph -> document

-It handles above sentence to document level information
+It handles information from sentence level to document level.

 ## 4. Text Classification

-Sentiment analsysis, paraphrase identification, natural language inference (NLI)
+Sentiment analysis, paraphrase identification, natural language inference (NLI)

 Multi-task Learning

 ## 5. Sequence-to-Sequence Model

-Attention Mechanisme
+### Attention Mechanism

+They don't use the recursive encoding of RNNs.

 Machine Translation